-This institution faces problems identified with other state and judicial bodies.
-It is necessary to improve the accessibility of this institution by making all information useful to citizens on the website, such as information regarding procedures for filing complaints and objections about the work of prosecutors.
+This institution in 2018 continues to face problems identified with other state and judicial bodies.
+Still, it improved its transparency for 15%, leading to a result of fulfilling 65% of indicators in 2018.
+However, this institution needs to improve its accessibility as it in 2018 scored only 20% of indicators, which is for 11% lower than in the previous year.
+This needs to be done by making all information useful to citizens on the website, such as information regarding procedures for filing complaints and objections about the work of prosecutors.
 The State Prosecutorial Council does not conduct trainings for the employees about their obligation regarding the implementation of the Law on Free Access to Information of Public Importance, nor trainings for the application of the Code of Ethics.
 The independence of this authority is additionally questioned by the influence of the executive power to the State Prosecutorial Council, as the Minister of Justice is one of members of the Council in accordance with the Law.

-Recommendations for the improvement of the openness of the State Prosecutorial Council:
+Recommendations for the improvement of the openness of the State Prosecutorial Council 10: